 Your Name:

 Address:

-Phone Number:
+Phone Number: Emails

+Priorie Number.
 Email:

 If you are acting as the official spokesperson for an organization or group, please note it:

 Type of library material on which you are commenting:

-- Book/CD Audiobook
+☐ Book/CD Audiobook

-- E-Book/e-Audiobook
+☐ E-Book/e-Audiobook

-- □ Video/DVD
+☐ Video/DVD

-- □ Library Program
+☐ Library Program

-Adopted by Board on February 8, 2024

 Other (please specify):

 Title:

 Author or Producer:

 What brought this resource to your attention?

 To what in this material do you object?
 Please cite pages or other specific location.

 What do you feel might be the result of use of this material?

 Did you read (view, listen to, etc.) this material in its entirety?

+☐ Yes

-- Yes -  No
+□ No

 If not, what parts did you not read, view, or listen to?

 What do you believe is the theme or purpose of this material?

+NAVI national nationa

 What action are you requesting?

+Diagon commont on this material or a whole

 Please comment on this material as a whole.

+Vous Signatures Dato

-Your Signature:
+Your Signature: Date submitted: Date:

-Date:

-Date submitted:
+Date Submitted: